Kanchenjunga Trek

 • Complimentary welcome dinner

-• Two-night stay on arrival in Kathmandu with breakfast included (on a twin-share basis)
+• Two-night stay on arrival in Kathmandu with breakfast included.

 • All necessary trekking permits for Kanchenjunga, TIMS card, etc.